Multiple unit: Failure

 If a locomotive fails, it can be easily replaced with minimal shunting movements.
 There would be no need for passengers to evacuate the train.
-Failure of a multiple unit will often require a whole new train and time-consuming switching activities; also passengers would be asked to evacuate the failed train and board another one.
-However, if the train consists of more than one multiple unit they are often designed such that in the event of the failure of one unit others in the train can tow it in neutral if brakes and other safety systems are operational.
+Failure of a multiple-unit train will often require a whole new train and time-consuming switching operations; passengers would also be asked to evacuate the failed train and board another.
+However, if the train consists of more than one multiple unit, they are often designed so that, in the event of a failure of one unit, the others in the train can tow it in neutral if the brakes and other safety systems are operational.

 Idle trains

 Idle trains do not waste expensive motive power resources.
-Separate locomotives mean that the costly motive power assets can be moved around as needed and also used for hauling freight trains.
-A multiple unit arrangement would limit these costly motive power resources to use in passenger transportation.
+Separate locomotives mean that costly motive power assets can be moved around as needed and used to haul freight trains.
+A multiple-unit arrangement would limit the use of these costly motive power resources to passenger transportation.

 Passage between units

-It is difficult to have gangway connections between coupled units and still retain an aerodynamic leading front end.
+It is difficult to have gangway connections between coupled units while retaining an aerodynamic leading front end.
 Because of this, there is usually no passage between high-speed coupled units, though lower-speed coupled units frequently have connections between coupled units.
 This may require more crew members, so that ticket inspectors, for example, can be present in all of them.
 This leads to higher operating costs and lower use of crew resources.
-In a locomotive-hauled train, one crew can serve the train regardless of the number of cars in the train provided limits of individual workload are not exceeded.
+In a locomotive-hauled train, one crew can serve the train regardless of the number of cars in the train, provided the limits of individual workload are not exceeded.
 Likewise, in such instances, buffet cars and other shared passenger facilities may need to be duplicated in each unit, reducing efficiency.

 Flexibility

 Large locomotives can be used instead of small locomotives where more power is needed.
 Also, different types of passenger cars (such as reclining-seats, compartment cars, couchettes, sleepers, restaurant cars, buffet cars, etc.) can be easily added to or removed from a locomotive-drawn train.
-This is not so easy for a multiple unit, since individual cars can be attached or detached only in a maintenance facility.
-This also allows a loco-hauled train to be flexible in terms of number of cars.
-Cars can be removed or added one by one, but on multiple units two or more units have to be coupled.
+This is not so easy for a multiple-unit system, since individual cars can be attached or detached only in a maintenance facility.
+This also allows a loco-hauled train to be flexible in terms of the number of cars.
+Cars can be added or removed one by one, but on multiple units, two or more units must be coupled.
 This is not so flexible.

 Noise

-The passenger environment of a multiple unit is often noticeably noisier than that of a locomotive-hauled train, due to the presence of underfloor machinery.
+The passenger environment in a multiple unit is often noticeably noisier than in a locomotive-hauled train, due to the presence of underfloor machinery.
 The same applies to vibration.
 This is a particular problem with DMUs.